TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Press <Binoculars> button to reset current setting.

 Press <Reload> button to set the current setting to it's minimum.
-Press <Change stance> button to go to previous menu.
+Press <Change Stance> button to go to previous menu.

 By design I try to keep the initial install to all regular game settings and only changed via infinite heavens in-game mod menu.
 All settings are reset to off on doing a FOB mission.
 But I suggest you play offline while the mod is installed.
 Snakebite mod manager allows easy toggling of mods.